The Challenges of Wood Flooring Installation in California

-When we spoke of working with other general contractors, Marc truly believes communication and relations of all contractors on site can have a significant impact on the end result of a homeowner’s project.
-He believes in working as a team, and is a strong advocate of having each other’s backs.
+When we spoke of working with other general contractors, Marc truly believes communication and relations of all contractors on a site can have a significant impact on the end result of a homeowner’s project.
+He believes in working as a team and is a strong advocate of having each other’s backs.
 “When I’m working with other contractors, I like to work with them and establish an attitude of ‘We’re all in on this together’.
 I make him look good, he makes me look good and consequently, we make everyone happy because the project is successful.
-We both need to get a great result, because in the end, our goals are the same.”
+We both need to get a great result, because, in the end, our goals are the same.”

 When dealing with flooring projects in California’s dry climate, Marc shares his challenging wood flooring experiences he faces in his local area of Santa Clarita:

 “In areas of Santa Clarita and within 30 – 35 minutes of the coastal communities, there’s such a fluctuation.
 We don’t get a lot of rain in California.
 Our installation practice that we do here is very dry.
 You have to plan and continually check that you’re not building in too much expansion.

 Sometimes people want to install wood floors that are too tight and it’s going to buckle…even though they’ve checked the moisture content of the floor and it’s within 4% and they feel comfortable installing.
 But as you gain relative humidity inside the house, all the moisture in the air settles on the floor, the floor absorbs the moisture and the wood floor will grow and begin to buckle.

 A slightly loose floor is always better than a floor that’s too tight.
 A floor that’s too tight is going to grow and begin to cup or buckle.